 Pupils are taught how to spell the words they are writing.
-Through phonics lessons, pupils learn what letter or group of letters to use to write the sounds (phonemes) they can hear in the word they want to write.
-Initially they will learn one way to write the sound but will learn other alternatives as they progress through Key Stage 1.
+Through phonics lessons, pupils learn what letter or groups of letters to use to write the sounds (phonemes) they can hear in the word they want to write.
+Initially, they will learn one way to write the sound but will then learn other alternatives as they progress through Key Stage 1.
 As they learn these alternatives they will also begin to explore spelling patterns and rules, including prefixes and suffixes.

-Some words that children will need to write do not ‘sound out’ so easily and these are taught as ‘common exception words’ to learn as a whole word (a specific list for Y1, Y2, Y3 &4 and Y5&6).
+Some words that children will need to write do not ‘sound out’ easily and these are taught as ‘common exception words’ and should be learnt as a whole word (a specific list for Y1, Y2, Y3 &4 and Y5&6).

 Children form lower case and capital letters (and digits) accurately, starting and finishing in the correct place.
 Letters should be of the appropriate size, especially in relationship to each other and there should be spaces between words.